 - The right to present evidence.

-- The right to propose alternative sentencing in Nevada.
+- The right to propose alternative sentencing.
 (An example would be requesting rehab instead of prison.)

 Note that you do not have the right to confront or cross-examine witnesses.
 For example if John is convicted of battery and the victim Jane testifies at sentencing, John would not be able to cross-examine Jane on the stand.